-Active Learning Strategy: Presentation will be a case based discussion with consistent interaction with the audience.
-Moderator will be available with microphone for detailed questions and comments and can poll answers to multiple choice questions by utilizing hand raising or color coded cards.
+Active Learning Strategy: Presentation will be a case-based discussion with consistent interaction with the audience.
+Moderator will be available with a microphone for detailed questions and comments and can poll answers to multiple-choice questions by utilizing hand raising.

-Learning Assessment: Case based questions will be asked throughout presentation.
-After polling audience, the answers will be highlighted and discussed, reinforcing guidelines, primary literature outcomes and pearls made during the presentation.
+Learning Assessment: Case-based questions will be asked throughout presentation.
+After polling the audience, the answers will be highlighted and discussed, reinforcing guidelines, primary literature outcomes, and pearls made during the presentation.